zenimtiazz/codelinestest/README.md

 - But before moving to that part I've seen there is duplication and repetition of code in Good wine so I am going to :
 - Extract and create method for that and use in both situations. ✔️

+- One thing I've learned so far is formatting the code properly indentation 🙅🏻‍♀️

+- So much sneaky code so I am refactoring it.